-After t After the completion of this course, students will be able to: CO1 Design and develop web applications with the usage of the web elements HTML5, CSS and Bootstrap CO2 Design and develop XML based applications with the usage of supportive elementsDTD, XSD, XSLT, JSON and implementing Java Scripts.
-CO3 Setting up and implement the usage of package management tools such as Maven, NodeJS on for Web applications
+After t After the completion of this course, students will be able to: CO1 Design and develop web applications with the usage of the web elements HTML5, CSS and Bootstrap CO2 Develop a dynamic web page using JavaScript (client-side programming) CO3 Design and develop XML based applications with the usage of supportive elementsDTD, XSD, XSLT and JSON.
+CO4 Setting up and implement the usage of package management tools such as Maven, Node.JS for Web applications.